 'The book of nature is written in the language of mathematics.'
 So wrote the Italian courtier Galileo Galilei in 1623, expressing a view that was shared by many other scientists in Europe the seventeenth century.
 There is no doubt that the study of the natural world was transformed by mathematics in this period.
 New mathematical laws were articulated about light, pressure, and planetary motion, and new instruments invented to put numbers on these phenomena.
-As for experiment, these changes came about through the interaction scholarly practices with artisanal ones.
+As for experiment, these changes came about through the interaction between scholarly practices with artisanal ones.
 But the change was far from complete in 1700.
 Questions remained about what could be quantified, who should quantify it, and how they should do so.
-Many of these questions are still with us.

 Who measured things in early modern Europe?

 How were things measured?
 What needed to be in place – intellectually, materially, socially – before a measurement could be made?

 Why was measurement increasingly applied to the study of the natural world in this period?

 Robert Norman, The Newe Attractive (first published 1581) - read 'To the Reader' and pages 13-17 (including the image on p.
 17).
 1720 edition available at Internet Archive.

 Blaise Pascal, 'Story of the Great Experiment on the Equilibrium of Fluids' (first published Paris, 1648), in Frederick Barry and Spiers, The Physical Treatises of Blaise Pascal (Columbia UP, 1937), pp. 97-109.

 John Ellicot, A Letter Concerning the Specific Gravity of Diamonds, Philosophical Transactions of the Royal Society of London, 1744 (43), 468-472.
 Available online here.